kura-labs-org/3_TIER_ASGMT/README.md

 ## Task 1 Procedure: Create a Web Proxy

-1.Create another EC2 and have the phpmyadmin EC2 running as well <br>
+1. Create another EC2 and have the phpmyadmin EC2 running as well <br>
 <br>
 2. This EC2 will be referenced as webtier in this documentation <br>
 <br>